 At Inglewood Family Dental, we help patients with all types of dental emergencies including an emergency root canal.
 We offer extended evening and weekend hours to accommodate patients during their busy schedules.
 We are also proud to follow the 2020 Alberta Dental Fee Guide to make dentistry affordable for patients on any budget.
-If you think you are in need of an emergency root canal, or have any other dental needs, please contact us today to arrange a free consultation with Dr. Arash Ravanbakhsh.
+If you think you are in need of an emergency root canal, or have any other dental needs, please contact us today to arrange a consultation with Dr. Arash Ravanbakhsh.

 Before going into detail about root canal therapy, it is important for you to understand the anatomy of a tooth.
 The part of the tooth you see consists of the surface enamel and the hard layer of tooth called dentin.
 This is what makes up the visible section you see.
 Underneath the dentin is a soft tissue called the pulp.
 Inside this pulp you will find blood vessels, connective tissue, and nerves.
 This pulp is essential when your teeth are growing, as it is responsible for the creation of the dentin.

 Inflammation and infection inside the pulp can occur for a variety of different reasons.
 Deep decay on the outside of the tooth can penetrate into the pulp.
 A cracked or chipped tooth can allow decay to infect or irritate the pulp.
 An injury, such as a blow to the face, can cause internal damage to a tooth without any noticeable problem.